 The bullish market for the metal has continued in 2019, underpinned by growth in demand from the automotive sector alongside a continued supply deficit.
 The auto industry accounts for around 80 percent of total palladium demand.
 The metal is commonly used in catalytic converters, which are a central component of the vehicle emission control systems of most passenger vehicles with internal combustion engines (ICE) and hybrid engines.
 Through an oxidation process in which palladium is essential, catalytic converters decrease the number of air pollutants emitted from vehicle exhaust systems.

-This INNspired Article is brought to you by:21C Metals (CSE:BULL;FWB:DCR1;OTC:DCNNF) is an exploration company focused on the acquisition and development of palladium, a metal that is critical to the future of the automobile industry.Send me an Investor Kit
+This INNspired Article is brought to you by:Canadian Palladium Resources Inc. (CSE:BULL,FWB:DCR1,OTC:DCNNF) is an exploration company focused on the acquisition and development of palladium, copper and cobalt assets.
+Both metals are critical to the vehicle industry.Send me an Investor Kit

 Following the Volkswagen (ETR:VOW3) emissions scandal in 2015, governments around the world are fighting carbon-fueled climate change by enacting stricter emission standards for vehicles, resulting in increased demand for palladium from the auto industry.